What to Do in Case of a Truck Accident

 • Road, weather and lighting conditions.

-Photographing and Videotaping the Scene
+Photographing and videotaping the scene

 If it is safe to do so, a driver can also take photos or record a video of the scene.
 In addition to photos of the damage itself, images of the roadway, traffic signals, signs and approach to the accident area can help tell the story of the accident.
 Photos could also provide information on potential witnesses or things that might have contributed to the accident, such as a malfunctioning traffic light or overgrown hedges that might have obstructed the driver’s view.